 Dr. Smith also holds a number of patents.
 As Professor of Medicine at Georgetown University and Professor Emeritus at Pennsylvania State University College of Medicine, she is actively involved in mentoring students and other doctors.
 Dr. Smith is also the recipient of numerous awards for patient care, research and teaching.

 Dr. Smith plays guitar in a musical band and has recorded live in the House of Blues in Chicago and Orlando.
 She is involved in prison ministry where she also plays her guitar to a “captive” audience.
 Dr. Smith leads a very active life.
 She has reached the summit of Mt.
 Whitney and Mt Rainier and also ran the Boston marathon.
-She is happily married to an Urologist and has 4 children.
+She is happily married to a urologist and has four children.

 Smith JP,Bingaman SI, Ruggiero F, Mauger DT, Mukherjee A, McGovern CO, Zagon IS.
 Therapy with the Opioid Antagonist Naltrexone Promotes Mucosal Healing in Active Crohn's Disease: A Randomized Placebo-Controlled Trial.
 Dig Dis & Sci.
 2011 Jul;56(7)2088-97.